patrickbwarren/qgis-survex-import/README.md

 previously imported features plus any new features imported from the designated .3d file.
 This choice allows processed survey data sets to be combined from multiple data sources (multiple .3d files).
-Note that cumulative imports do not result in features being overwritten, even if they happen to share the same name: all features are assigned a unique ID.
+Note that cumulative imports do not result in features being overwritten, even if they happen to share the same name, since all features are assigned a unique ID.

+If a directory is selected to batch save results then the newly-created layers are saved into ESRI shapefiles in that directory.
+The directory is created if it doesn't already exist.
+The file names are currently derived from the layer names, which are derived from the survey title(s) extracted from the .3d file (to set this specifically, use *title in the survex file).
+The shapefiles include _z_ dimension data.

 All layers are created with an ELEVATION attribute, for convenience.
 For stations this is the just the _z_ dimension.
 For all